Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Introduction

 \item Beyond the loss curves, the individual predictions of the networks agree pointwise.
 That is, the logits agree on test points throughout the training process.
-We further show that internal representations as measured by distributions of neuron preactivations and feature kernels in various layers are consistent across widths.

-\item For harder tasks such as ImageNet and language modeling, loss curves are consistent across widths early in training.
+We further show that internal representations as measured by distributions of neuron preactivations and feature kernels in various layers are consistent across widths (Section \ref{fig:loss_convergence}). \item For harder tasks such as ImageNet and language modeling, loss curves are consistent across widths early in training.
 As training progresses, loss curves for narrow networks deviate smoothly from the loss curves of wider networks.
 The effective width required to reach infinite-width behavior thus increases with training time.
-Conversely, as network size grows we approximate the infinite width network for a larger number of training steps.
+Conversely, as network size grows we approximate the infinite width network for a larger number of training steps (Section \ref{fig:loss_convergence}).

 \item Finite-width neural networks have variance in the learned function due to initialization seed.
 This variance depends inversely on the width.
 We study ensembles of networks over different initializations to remove this noise.
-Further, by analyzing ensembles of networks, we can do a bias-variance decomposition of the effects of finite width.
+Further, by training ensembles of networks, we can perform a bias-variance decomposition over initializations (c.f.
+Appendix \ref{app:bias_variance} for details and definitions) to analyze the effects of finite width.
 We find that finite-width bias plays an important role.
-Equivalently, ensembling narrow networks does not yield infinite-width behavior.
+Equivalently, ensembling narrow networks does not yield infinite-width behavior (Section \ref{sec:deviations}).

 \item In the setting of offline learning, at late times one can over-fit the training set.
-We observe that this leads to larger gaps in network behavior across widths, and can break the trend that wider networks perform better.
+We observe that this leads to larger gaps in network behavior across widths, and can break the trend that wider networks perform better (Section \ref{sec:deviations}).

 \item We develop a spectral perspective on the origin of the finite-width bias by analyzing it in a simple setting of a lazy network learning a simple task.
-We then apply this perspective to a CNN trained on CIFAR-5m.
+We then apply this perspective to a CNN trained on CIFAR-5m (Section \ref{sec:spectral_theory}). \end{itemize}